weiganghuang/holops-1803/task1.md

     **Note: Make sure there is no compilation errors.
 Check `L2Vpn.yang` from /home/nso/solution/L2Vpn/src/yang/ for your reference**.

-### Complete l2vpn template to map service model to device model mapping
+### Complete L2VPN Template to Map Service Model to Device Model Mapping

-You have created the service model in the previous step.
-Next, L2Vpn service needs to send the proper CLI’s to PE devices.
-In NSO term, this is called service model to device model mapping.
+You have created the service model in the previous sections.
+Next, the L2Vpn service must send the proper CLIs to PE devices.
+In NSO terms, this is called service model to device model mapping.

-In most cases, the service to device mapping can be easily implemented through xml template.
+In most cases, the service to device mapping can be easily implemented through an xml template.
 You will use this approach for L2Vpn.
-The skeleton of mapping template xml file, `L2Vpn-template.xml` is auto generated.
-In this step, you will add the contents.
+The skeleton of the mapping template xml file, L2Vpn-template.xml, is auto generated.
+In this procedure, you will add the contents.

-We start with creating a sample Bundle Ether sub-interface (sub-interface 100.100, with vlan id 100) to a PE through NSO CLI.
-NSO’s operation `commit dry-run` will have NSO’s cisco-iosxr Ned calculate the device CLI’s. `commit dry-run outformat xml` displays the output in xml format.
+We start with creating a sample Bundle Ether sub-interface (sub-interface 100.100, with vlan id 100) to a PE through the NSO CLI.
+NSO’s operation “commit dry-run” will have the NSO’s cisco-iosxr Ned calculate the device CLIs.
+The `commit dry-run outformat xml` command displays the output in xml format.
 This output is the starting point of the mapping template.

-1. At NSO server, configure a Bundle Ether sub-interface 100.100 to the PE device asr9k0 through nsc cli.
+1. At the NSO server, enter the following three commands to configure a Bundle Ether sub-interface 100.100 to the PE device asr9k0 via the NCS CLI.
+Make sure the third command `set devices....` is entered as one line.

+    ```
+    [nso@nso src]$ ncs_cli -u admin
+    admin@ncs>conf
+    admin@ncs% set devices device asr9k0 config cisco-ios-xr:interface Bundle-Ether-subinterface Bundle-Ether 100.100 mode l2transport description test-desc encapsulation dot1q vlan-id 100

+    ```
+Sample output:

     ```
     [nso@nso src]$ ncs_cli -u admin